 Evan Frendo: When I started in business English in the early 1990s, most of my students were managers and people in senior positions.
 They were the ones who needed English in order to speak to customers, work with partners and so on.

-Now, it has become common to see people working in international teams, often virtually, with English as the lingua franca.
+Now, it has become common to see people working in international teams with English as the lingua franca.
 Many internal meetings are held in English, even in German companies.
 For many people, a typical day is full of switches from German to English and back to German, depending on what is happening and who is in the room or on the telephone.

 There is greater recognition of the fact that business English is not “native speaker” English, but rather the English that people need to do their jobs effectively.